dogweather/forkful/content/en/elm/strings/extracting-substrings.md

   do it to isolate, manipulate, or analyze pieces of text data.
 lastmod: '2024-03-13T22:44:59.999603-06:00'
 model: gpt-4-1106-preview
 summary: Extracting substrings means pulling specific parts out of a string.
-Programmers do it to isolate, manipulate, or analyze pieces of text data.
 title: Extracting substrings
 weight: 6
 ---